 WireGuard is an open-source software application and protocol that implements virtual private network (VPN) techniques to create secure point-to-point connections in routed or bridged configurations.
 It is run as a module inside the Linux kernel and aims for better performance than the IPsec and OpenVPN tunneling protocols.
 It is designed as a general purpose VPN for running on embedded interfaces and super computers alike, fit for many different circumstances.
 It uses UDP.

-To create a new Wireguard interface go to Network > Interfaces > Add new interface… and select “Wireguard VPN” from the “Protocol of the new interface” dropdown menu.
+To create a new WireGuard interface go to Network > Interfaces > Add new interface… and select “WireGuard VPN” from the “Protocol” dropdown menu.

-To generate a key pair of private and public keys, and store them to the files “privkey” and “pubkey” respectively, run:
+Generate a key pair of private and public keys, and store them in

 /etc/wireguard for easy reference.
 From a terminal, enter: